War Powers Resolution: Iran, 2020

-On January 4, 2020, the White House officially notified Congress that it had carried out a fatal drone strike against Iranian General Qasem Soleimani a day earlier.
-House Speaker Nancy Pelosi said that the entire document was classified and that it "raises more questions than it answers."
-Senate Majority Leader Mitch McConnell said he would set up a classified briefing for all senators.

-Senator Tim Kaine (D–VA) had already introduced a resolution to prevent the U.S. Armed Forces or any part of the government to use hostilities against Iran.
-Senator Bernie Sanders (I–VT) and Representative Ro Khanna (D–CA) introduced an anti-funding resolution, also on January 3.
+In January 2020, Tim Kaine (D–VA) introduced in the Senate which was cosponsored by 33 other representatives, Bernie Sanders (I–VT) introduced in the Senate which was cosponsored by 13 other representatives, and Ro Khanna (D–CA) introduced in the House which was cosponsored by 106 other representatives.

-The Trump administration stated that the attack on Qasem Soleimani was carried out in accordance with the War Powers Resolution under the Authorization for Use of Military Force (AUMF) resolution of 2002.
+The Trump administration stated that the attack on Qasem Soleimani was carried out in accordance with the War Powers Resolution under the Authorization for Use of Military Force (AUMF) Against Iraq Resolution of 2002.
 The legalities of using the AUMF for endless conflicts has been a source of debate.

-On February 13, 2020, the Senate passed a similar legally-binding privileged resolution by a vote of 55–45.
-The Democratic-controlled House of Representatives passed it March 11, 2020.
-Trump vetoed the resolution on May 6, 2020, stating that it mistakenly "implies that the president's constitutional authority to use military force is limited to defense of the United States and its forces against imminent attack."
+On 13 February 2020, the Senate passed (55–45).
+The Democratic-controlled House of Representatives passed it on 11 March 2020 (227–186).
+Trump vetoed the resolution on 6 May 2020, stating that it mistakenly "implies that the president's constitutional authority to use military force is limited to defense of the United States and its forces against imminent attack."
 Kaine stated Trump's veto could enable "endless wars" and "unnecessary war in the Middle East".
 The Senate attempted to override the veto the following day.
-The attempt need at least 67 votes to override, with it failing by a vote of 49–44.
+The attempt needed at least 67 votes to override, with it failing by a vote of 49–44.

+Niger, 2023

+In September 2023, Rand Paul introduced in the Senate, cosponsored by Mike Lee and Roger Marshall.
+In October 2023, the Senate voted (86–11) against the resolution.

 Iran, 2025

-Following escalating threats against Iran from the second Trump administration, Ro Khanna and Thomas Massie in the House and Tim Kaine in the Senate introduced resolutions to require congressional authorization to engage the United States Military against Iran.

-Sen. Bernie Sanders introduced the 'No War Against Iran Act' prohibiting "the use of federal funds for any use of military force in or against Iran absent specific Congressional authorization."
-Co-sponsors included Democratic Sens.
-Peter Welch of Vermont, Elizabeth Warren of Massachusetts, Jeff Merkley of Oregon, Chris Van Hollen of Maryland, Ed Markey of Massachusetts, Tammy Baldwin of Wisconsin, and Tina Smith of Minnesota.
+In June 2025, Thomas Massie introduced in the House which was cosponsored by 94 other representatives.
+It was referred to a committee where it remained until March 2026.
+In the Senate, Tim Kaine introduced which failed to discharge from committee (47–53) and Bernie Sanders introduced the “No War Against Iran Act” which was cosponsored by 7 other senators.
+The “No War Against Iran Act” was referred to a committee.